Toronto streetcar system: 21st century (2001–present)

 On October 7, 2018, the 514 Cherry route was permanently cancelled.
 The service it provided was replaced by the 504 King, which was divided into two overlapping branches, each to one of the termini (Dufferin Gate Loop and Distillery Loop) of the former 514 route.
 That December, the TTC eliminated the option for passengers to purchase single-ride tickets by credit and debit cards on the Flexity streetcars due to reliability issues with the fare vending machines.

 On September 2, 2019, the TTC retired the last of its ALRV streetcars.
 The next day, due to the construction work at the Queen, Kingston Road, Eastern Avenue intersection, the TTC eliminated the 502 Downtowner service indefinitely.
 Concordantly, the 503 Kingston Rd service, which used to operate during rush hours only, was upgraded to operate during all daytime hours Monday through Friday.
 This change also affected the 501 Queen service, with buses replacing streetcars east of Queen Street and Greenwood Avenue.
 The construction projects ended that November.
 While the 501 Queen resumed full streetcar service, the 502 remained eliminated and the consolidation of Kingston Road service into the 503 Kingston Rd route remained in effect.

 On December 29, 2019, the TTC retired the last of its high-floor streetcars, the CLRVs.
 The final day for the CLRVs included a ceremonial farewell voyage along Queen Street, although the TTC plans to retain two CLRVs in Toronto for special events and charters.
-Since the retirement of the CLRVs, all TTC surface routes are served by accessible low-floor vehicles.
+Since the retirement of the CLRVs, all TTC surface routes have been served by accessible low-floor vehicles.

+On August 15, 2023, the credit and debit card single-ride fare payment option was reintroduced as part of a system-wide TTC rollout.
+Customers can tap a credit or debit card (including those loaded in a digital wallet) on a TTC Presto fare reader to pay their fares or validate transfers.
+The customer's tapped-in credit or debit card acts as POP while riding.